Applications of Effective Medium Theory#

 693.7

 Because MgO is isotropic with only a single frequency contributing to the permittivity, it makes a useful example application to illustrate several features of PDielec.
-The real and imaginary frequency-dependent permittivities of the perfect crystal are shown in Fig. 8.1, where a damping factor (\(\sigma\)) of 10 cm-1 has been used.
-The figure shows one component of the diagonal, isotropic matrix.
-In the Figure the real permittivity at zero frequency corresponds to the static permittivity in Table 8.1, and at frequencies above the absorption at 388 cm-1 the permittivity tends to the optical permittivity as the frequency increases.
+The real and imaginary frequency-dependent permittivities of the perfect crystal are shown in Fig. 18, where a damping factor (\(\sigma\)) of 10 cm-1 has been used.
+The Figure shows one component of the diagonal, isotropic matrix.
+In the Figure the real permittivity at zero frequency corresponds to the static permittivity in Table 9, and at frequencies above the absorption at 388 cm-1 the permittivity tends to the optical permittivity as the frequency increases.
 The real permittivity has zero values at 388.3 and 693.7 cm-1 which are the TO and LO frequencies respectively.
 The data for this calculation can be found by looking in the Examples section of the installation guide under the Castep/MgO example.

 _images/MgO_Permittivity.svg

-Fig. 8.1 Permittivity of MgO
+Fig. 18 Permittivity of MgO#

 _images/MgO_Real_Imaginary.svg

-Using the Maxwell-Garnett mixing rule, Fig. 8.2 shows the calculated permittivities of a 1% volume fraction of MgO spheres in a supporting medium with a frequency-independent permittivity of 2.0, which would be typical of a material such as PTFE.
+Using the Maxwell-Garnett mixing rule, Fig. 19 shows the calculated permittivities of a 1% volume fraction of MgO spheres in a supporting medium with a frequency-independent permittivity of 2.0, which would be typical of a material such as PTFE.
 Due to the dilution effect, the real component has shifted to a base-line value close to 2, and the absorption, as indicated by the maximum in the imaginary component has shifted by about 150 cm-1 to 550 cm-1.

-The effect of volume fraction on the predicted molar absorption coefficient, using the Maxwell-Garnett mixing rule, is shown in Fig. 8.3.
+The effect of volume fraction on the predicted molar absorption coefficient, using the Maxwell-Garnett mixing rule, is shown in Fig. 20.
 The lowest volume fraction of MgO gives the largest shift of the absorption peak to high frequency.
 As the volume fraction increases the mixing rule predicts a broadening of the absorption, whilst the peak in the molar absorption coefficient moves to lower frequency.
 At the highest loading (f=0.9) the maximum absorption occurs quite close to the TO frequency.
 The Maxwell-Garnett mixing rule is regarded as being appropriate for low-volume fractions and so should not be used for interpreting results in which higher-volume fractions of absorbing media have been used [33].
 The data for this calculation can be found by looking in the Examples section of the installation guide under the Castep/MgO/application_note_mg example.

 _images/MgO_MG_Volume_Fraction.svg

-Fig. 8.4 shows the same plot for the Bruggeman mixing rule.
+Fig. 21 shows the same plot for the Bruggeman mixing rule.
 At low volume fractions the Bruggeman mixing rule predicts a similar absorption to the Maxwell-Garnett.
 Indeed as the volume fraction approaches zero the two rules predict the same absorption characteristics.
-However, even at the relatively low 1% loading, the Bruggeman mixing rule shows and additional broadening of the peak; the shape of the absorption peak has lost its Lorentzian characteristic shape as can be seen clearly in Fig. 8.4.
+However, even at the relatively low 1% loading, the Bruggeman mixing rule shows an additional broadening of the peak; the shape of the absorption peak has lost its Lorentzian characteristic shape as can be seen clearly in Fig. 21.
 At 10% loading the Bruggeman predicted absorption is broad with the peak shifted to lower wavenumber.
 This broadening increases with increased loading until, at the higher loadings, the TO peak begins to dominate the absorption.
 The data for this calculation can be found by looking in the Examples section of the installation guide under the Castep/MgO/application_note_bruggeman example.

 _images/MgO_Bruggeman_Volume_Fraction.svg